mrichar1/jsonapi-vuex/README.md

 #### clearRecords

 Will remove all records from the store (of a given type) which aren't contained in a given response.
-Can be set as he default behaviour on updates - see [clearOnUpdate](#usage).
+Can be set as the default behaviour on updates - see [clearOnUpdate](#usage).

 ```js
 // Remove all records of type 'widget' from the store